feifei1002/Call-Blocker-App/2-requirements.md

 - When an user launch the app for the first time, the app should ask for permissions for reading Call Log and Call State.
 - The Bottom Navigation Bar should be consistent throughout the application no matter what action the application is performing.
 - The icons used in the application should be easy for users to recognise and understand.
-- When the user click on back button on the phone, the application should not close.
+- The same phone number should not appear on the Block List twice.
 - The application should be usable in both portrait and landscape mode.
 - All the UI should have content description.
 - For every phone number in the list being displayed in the Home Fragment, there should be name, phone number, date and the call type being shown.